aarons2612/Employee-Management-System/README.md

 # ems

 # It is a simple Employee Management System
 where you can Add, Delete, Update or Search your employee's details.
+Since not many routes were there.
+Hence I have put it in controller.js with the database parameters.

 To Run on your system